 Get concerned about the use of tap water as these are not suitable for drinking directly without treatment.
 Carry water purifier tablets and you may buy bottled water during the trek.
 Foods are available in teahouses that are healthy and safe for consumption.
 However, you may carry some snacks if you wish to.
-Consult with us regarding the expense bearing regarding the meals during the whole of trekking.
+Consult with us regarding the expense bearing regarding the meals during the whole trekking.

 Day 1 : Arrive in Kathmandu (1,300m /4,264 ft)::

 A warm welcome to the naturally blessed and culturally rich Himalayan country, Nepal.
-Upon your arrival at Kathmandu for joining Everest Base Camp Trek, you will be met by a representative from Nepal Mountain Trekkers at Tribhuvan International Airport arrival terminals and he will transfer you to your respective hotel (Hotel Green Horizon or similar standard).
-After check-in at the hotel, you can enjoy the free time relaxing in the cozy room or stroll around the tourist hub Thamel area until the end of the day.
+Upon your arrival at Kathmandu for joining Everest Base Camp Trek, you will be met by a representative from Nepal Mountain Trekkers at Tribhuvan International Airport arrival terminals and he will transfer you to your respective hotel (Hotel Green Horizon or a similar standard).
+After check-in at the hotel, you can enjoy your free time relaxing in the cozy room or stroll around the tourist hub Thamel area until the end of the day.

 Day 2 : Kathmandu: Sightseeing and Trek Preparation::

 You will be beginning your first morning in Nepal with an early meal at your hotel and a visit to the Nepal Mountain Trekkers office at Thamel.
-After being introduced to our team including tour guide, trekking leader, and director of operations, we head for necessary trekking preparations, getting needed equipment with the initiation of Kathmandu sightseeing around world heritage sites.
-Kathmandu Durbar Square, Swayambhunath Stupa, Pashupatinath temple, and Boudhanath stupa are UNESCO world heritage sites that we explore till sunset.
-Overnight stay at hotel in Kathmandu.
+After being introduced to our team including the tour guide, trekking leader, and director of operations, we head for necessary trekking preparations, getting needed equipment with the initiation of Kathmandu sightseeing around world heritage sites.
+Kathmandu Durbar Square, Swayambhunath Stupa, Pashupatinath temple, and Boudhanath Stupa are UNESCO world heritage sites that we explore till sunset.
+Overnight stay at a hotel in Kathmandu.

 Day 3 : Kathmandu – Lukla – Phakding (2,652m/8,700ft): 40 minutes flight, 3- 4 hours trek (Trekking times only)::